toolking/carddav2fb/README.md

   * your memory (USB stick) is indexed [Heimnetz -> Speicher (NAS) -> Speicher an der FRITZ!Box]
   * ftp access is activ [Heimnetz -> Speicher (NAS) -> Heimnetzfreigabe]
-  * you use an standalone user (NOT! dslf-config) which has explicit permissions for FRITZ!Box settings, access to NAS content and read/write permission to all available memory [System -> FRITZ!Box-Benutzer -> [user] -> Berechtigungen]
+  * you use an standalone user (NOT `dslf-config`!) which has explicit permissions for FRITZ!Box settings, access to NAS content and read/write permission to all available memory [System -> FRITZ!Box-Benutzer -> [user] -> Berechtigungen]

 ### Precondition for using this version

-  * In addition to andig's version, composer.json includes two additional libraries - so if your upgrading ´composer.lock´ must be deleted and reinstalled
+  * In addition composer.json includes two additional libraries - so if your upgrading ´composer.lock´ must be deleted and reinstalled
   * the config.example.php contains additional settings - so if your upgrading be aware to include them to your config.php

 ## License